RyanGaudion/KingsKidsScoreboard/README.md

 # KingsKidsScoreboard
 Basic 2 Player Scoreboard written in python

-Pillow is needed to run the program pip install Pillow
+Pillow is needed to run the program: pip install Pillow

-To compile it yourself you need to install cx_freeze python -m pip install cx_Freeze --upgrade
+To compile it yourself you need to install cx_freeze: python -m pip install cx_Freeze --upgrade